 and transient, and has nothing whatsoever to do with genuine feelings

-of love for someone else.
+of love or affection for someone else.

 may have convinced yourself that your parents "did the best

 they could" but if that's so, why are you